Loading…

 (3) The Secretary of State must not provide a supply chain statement unless the Secretary of State is satisfied that—

-(a) the applicant is an eligible generator in respect of the relevant generating station; and
+(a)the applicant is an eligible generator in respect of the relevant generating station; and

 (4) In deciding whether or not to provide a supply chain statement to an applicant, the Secretary of State must have regard to the extent to which the establishment or alteration of the relevant generating station is likely to support the following matters—

-(b) innovation in supply chains; and
+(b)encouraging innovation in supply chains;

-Particulars of applications
+Particulars of applicationsI10

-10. —(1) A supply chain application must—
+10.—(1) A supply chain application must—

-(a) identify the relevant generating station;
+(a)identify the relevant generating station;

-(b) describe how the relevant generating station is to be established or altered;
+(b)describe how the relevant generating station is to be established or altered;

-(c) set out how the applicant considers that the establishment or alteration of the relevant generating station is likely—
+(c)set out how the applicant considers that the establishment or alteration of the relevant generating station is likely—

-(ii) to support the matters listed in regulation 9(4); and
+(ii)to support the matters listed in regulation 9(4); and

-(d) include the information necessary in support of the matters in sub-paragraphs (a) to (c).
+(d)include the information necessary in support of the matters in sub-paragraphs (a) to (c).

 (2) An applicant must—

-(a) identify any information included in, or in support of, a supply chain application which the applicant considers is commercially confidential; and
+(a)identify any information included in, or in support of, a supply chain application[F24 or otherwise provided to the Secretary of State in relation to the generating station to support the development [F25 and sustainabilityF25] of supply chainsF24] which the applicant considers is commercially confidential; and

-(b) where such information is identified, provide reasons why the applicant considers that disclosure of that information (other than to the Secretary of State for the purposes of determining the supply chain application) may damage the commercial interests of the applicant or another person.
+(b)where such information is identified, provide reasons why the applicant considers that disclosure of that information (other than to the Secretary of State for the purposes of determining the supply chain application) may damage the commercial interests of the applicant or another person.

 (3) Paragraph (4) applies where—

-(a) the first allocation round is established by virtue of the Allocation Regulations;
+(a)the first allocation round is established by virtue of the Allocation Regulations;

-(b) except where regulation 12 applies, the Allocation Regulations require a supply chain statement to be provided in support of an application for a CFD; and
+(b)except where regulation 12 applies, the Allocation Regulations require a supply chain statement to be provided in support of an application for a CFD; and

 (c) the applicant or other eligible generator in respect of the relevant generating station intends to make an application for a CFD in the first allocation round (“a first round CFD application”).